jessica-jones/jessica-jones.github.io/projects/project-4.md

 Books for Bows is a marketplace for University of Hawai’i students to buy and sell textbooks.
 We are "Books for Bows" because we serve the Rainbow Warriors (AKA 'Bows) of the University of Hawai'i.
 Our web application allows UHM students to create and edit their own listings for textbooks, as well as browse through a marketplace of textbooks and compare listings.

 Often times, shopping for textbooks can be confusing, difficult, and frustrating.
-Our app tries to address these concerns by providing a convenient marketplace that connects buyers and sellers, as well as providing course information for each textbook.
+Our app addresses these concerns by providing a convenient marketplace that connects buyers and sellers, as well as providing course information for each textbook.

 Call Me Buttah, Because I'm On A Role:
 ---

-The most significant role I had in this project was the design of the Landing page, header, and footer, as well as the creation of artwork for the website.
+I did the most heavy lifting in the designing department.
+I designed the Landing page, header, and footer.

 <img class="ui image" src="{{ site.baseurl }}/images/Landing_Favicon.png">
 <img class="ui image" src="{{ site.baseurl }}/images/landing_market.PNG">